Last Updated on March 27, 2021

-As I mentioned the priory itself is the ruins of the original home of the famous Lindisfarne Gospels and the initial burial place of St Cuthbert. (now reburied in Durham Cathedral) It was founded in 635 AD by St Cuthbert but eventually abandoned in 875AD due to increasingly frequent raids by the Vikings.
+As I mentioned the ruined priory were the original home of the famous Lindisfarne Gospels and the initial burial place of St Cuthbert (now reburied in Durham Cathedral) The Abbey was founded in 635 AD by St Cuthbert but eventually abandoned in 875AD due to increasingly frequent raids by Vikings.

 - The scenic coastal route runs between Alnmouth and Lindisfarne (Holy Island)

 - You will pass through a number of villages and towns – Boulmer, Craster, Embleton, Seahouses, Bamburgh and then on to Lindisfarne.

 - Consider a detour to Alnwick to Barter Books – if you like books you may need a few

 weekshours there at least!!

 - Keep an eye out for coastal castles along the way!